 To shorten the syntax for binding to an explicit context, a default

-can be given to all explicit contexts which
+identifier, such as _ can be given to all explicit contexts which

 are used only for handling failures.
-Alternatively, the @
+Alternatively, the @ operator

 can take a single argument, the node, in which case it is a shorthand

-for the explicit context with identifier default
+for the explicit context with identifier default.

 # The following: x -> y @ default # Is equivalent to: x -> @(y)